 - Defaults: Remember to change default passwords for firewalls or routers and don’t name administrator accounts ‘Administrator’.

 - Antivirus: If you don’t already have it, set up antivirus and endpoint protection.
-Eligible UK charities have access to donated licences of Norton Desktop, Symantec Enterprise and Bitdefender through the tt-exchange programme.
+Eligible UK charities have access to donated licences of Norton Desktop, Symantec Enterprise and Bitdefender through the Charity Digital Exchange programme.

 - Email: Email is the biggest access point for viruses and malware, with smaller organisations the most vulnerable.
 Mailshell donations available to charities can help charities not using Office 365 or Gmail, while staff education and active policies are important.